 Cost of Living

-Studying abroad can be expensive, so creating a realistic budget is very important.
+As studying abroad can be expensive, creating a realistic budget is very important.

-Living expenses vary according to your lifestyle and preferences, but an awareness of the estimated cost of living, which will account for a significant portion of your expenses, will help you budget for studying abroad.
+Living expenses vary according to your lifestyle and preferences.
+An awareness of the estimated cost of living, which will account for a significant portion of your expenses, will help you budget for studying abroad.

-Please note that, for immigration purposes, you will be required to provide evidence that you have sufficient funds to meet the financial requirement of a minimum of 400,000 yen for one semester (at least five months).
+Please note that for immigration purposes, you will be required to provide evidence that you have sufficient funds to meet the financial requirement of a minimum of 565,000 yen for one semester (at least five months).

-The following chart provides a sample breakdown of the living expenses that you are likely to incur if you participate in an exchange program at Dokkyo University for one semester (five months).
+The following chart provides a sample breakdown of the living expenses that you are likely to incur if you participate in the exchange program at Dokkyo University for one semester (five months).